Keyboard shortcuts

 smtp_account_sprayMany distinct attacker IPs targeting the same mailbox exceed the account thresholdVisibility finding only.
 No auto-block, because attackers span many subnets and no single-IP action helps

-Tunable via the thresholds.smtp_bruteforce_* keys in csm.yaml.
+Tunable via the thresholds.smtp_bruteforce_* and thresholds.smtp_probe_* keys in csm.yaml.
 Infrastructure IPs (from infra_ips) are never counted or blocked.

 Mail Auth Brute-Force Tracker

 Detects credential stuffing and password spray against IMAP, POP3, and ManageSieve.
-Runs as part of the Dovecot log watcher on cPanel hosts.
+Runs through the mail_logs reader: file source uses /var/log/mail.log on Debian-family hosts and /var/log/maillog on RHEL-family and cPanel hosts, while journal source reads configured Postfix/Dovecot units.
 The wrapper composes with the existing geo-based login monitor, so email_suspicious_geo keeps firing for successful logins from novel countries.

 Four attack patterns: